 So, both the AGV and the AMR have their advantages and disadvantages.
 In the ideal world, you combine the AMR’s flexibility with the efficiency and safety provided by an AGV.
 Thanks to years of experience and innovation, Nipper has managed to develop a product combining those features: The Nipper AGV.

-Nipper has developed a mobile robot combining the advantages of a classic AGV with the AMR’s intelligence.
-The Nipper AGV uses predetermined routes, like a classic AGV.
+Nipper has developed a fleet of mobile robots combining the advantages of a classic AGV with the AMR’s intelligence.
+These mobile robots use predetermined routes, like a classic AGV.
 However, these routes are software-based instead of hard-ware based, so you do not have to invest in expensive hardware.
 These virtual routes can be easily adjusted and optimized based on the production environment.
-If the layout is changed, because an additional assembly line is installed for example, the AGV can easily and autonomously adjust its route accordingly, without the need for any additional investments.
+If the layout is changed, because an additional assembly line is installed for example, it can easily and autonomously adjust its route accordingly, without the need for any additional investments.

 Thus, providing the perfect balance between flexibility and predictability.
 Predictability is important because it allows for smooth processes.
-With efficiency in mind, we choose not to have the Nipper AGV drive around obstacles.
+With efficiency in mind, we choose to not drive around obstacles.
 Instead, we train people to put the materials in the right places so that there won’t be any obstacles.
-This way, we control the AGV's most ideal route, and make sure it can also be used in narrow spaces.
+This way, we control the most ideal route, and make sure it can also be used in narrow spaces.

-Key factors to consider are flexibility, capacity, available space, and the conditions in the plant:
+The most important factors to consider are flexibility, capacity, and the available space and conditions within a factory.